ISUgenomics/bioinformatics-workbook/go-enrichment-analysis.md

 ## GO enrichment using Ontologizer
 Before you begin, you need to have 2 important files.
   1. **GO ontology file:** where you describe every possible GO term numbers with what they are.
 This is easily obtainable from the official Gene Ontotology Consortium website (`go.obo` file from the [downloads page](http://geneontology.org/page/download-ontology))
-  2. **Mapping file:** this will describe the association of genes of the organism with GO terms (this can be generated using Blast2Go- by loading swissprot blast xml files and interproscan and exporting it in .anno file).
+  2. **Mapping file:** this file describes the association of genes of the organism with the GO terms (this can be generated using Blast2Go- by loading swissprot blast xml files and interproscan and exporting it in .anno file or by any [other ways](http://ontologizer.de/howto/).
+You can also get them from official webpage if your organism is [listed](http://geneontology.org/page/download-annotations)).

 Once you have these 2 files, you can run Ontologizer.
 Ontologizer is a command line tool which very effecient when you have large number of list to analyze.
 You need to [download](http://ontologizer.de/cmdline/Ontologizer.jar) the `jar` file to run this
 The command: